JanuszJakubiak/dammr2024/README.md

 1. Write a script that connects to the module, runs a selected command, receives the output from the module and prints it to the screen reformatted.

-   Hint: an example can be found in `dwm` branch, file `dwm_simple.py`
+   Hint: an example can be found in [`dwm`](https://github.com/JanuszJakubiak/dammr2024-ros2workshop/tree/dwm) branch, file [`dwm_simple.py`](https://github.com/JanuszJakubiak/dammr2024-ros2workshop/blob/dwm/dwm_simple.py) (switch to active branch with `git checkout dwm` in the repository)

 2. Modify the script to run a command to print position in loop, print the coordinates on the screen

-   Hint: an example can be found in `dwm` branch, file `dwm_lep.py`
+   Hint: an example can be found in [`dwm`](https://github.com/JanuszJakubiak/dammr2024-ros2workshop/tree/dwm) branch, file [`dwm_lep.py`](https://github.com/JanuszJakubiak/dammr2024-ros2workshop/blob/dwm/dwm_lep.py)

 ## ROS2 publisher

 1. Create a package with the `hello_world` example, run the example to check if everything is correct

-2. Create a script of a string publisher following the [ROS2 tutorial](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-publisher-node), run it and verify via `topic echo` that it works correctly
+2. Create a script of a string publisher following the [ROS2 tutorial](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-publisher-node), run it and verify via `topic echo` that the script works correctly

-   Hint: solutions can be found in `publisher` branch
+   Hint: solutions can be found in the [`publisher`](https://github.com/JanuszJakubiak/dammr2024-ros2workshop/tree/publisher) branch (`git checkout publisher` in the repository)

 3. Transform the position reading script from the previous task to a ROS2 publisher.
-Begin with publishing the position as string.
-Then consider what message type would be better.
+Begin with publishing the position as a string.
+Then consider what message type would fit better.

-4. Consider how the node can be extended (other topics? faut detection? configuration?
+4. Consider how the node can be extended (using other topics? fault detection? configuration parameters?)

+An example of a solution may be found in the [`solution_string`](https://github.com/JanuszJakubiak/dammr2024-ros2workshop/tree/solution_string) branch.

 # Appendix